thomas-crane/nrelay/readme.md

 #### `--no-log`
 This will stop nrelay from writing to the log file.

+#### `--no-plugins`
+This will stop nrelay from loading any plugins.

 #### `--force-update`
 This will force nrelay to download the latest client and assets.

+#### `--update-from="filepath"`
+This will update the packet ids using the client at the given filepath.

+If `filepath` is a path to a file (e.g. `C:\clients\myclient.swf`), then the directory containing the swf will used to store the decompiled scripts.
+If `filepath` is a path to a directory, (e.g. `C:\clients`), then nrelay will assume a file called `client.swf` exists in the directory, and will use the directory to store the decompiled scripts.

+Please note that `filepath` should always be an absolute path to either a client or a directory containing a `client.swf`.

 #### Example
 To start nrelay without checking for updates or log file writing, use